Poland is done sending arms to Ukraine, Polish leader says as trade dispute escalates

 Prime Minister Mateusz Morawiecki said in an interview late on Wednesday that Poland is no longer transferring weapons to Ukraine.
 He made the comment as his populist party faces pressure from a far-right party in a national election on Oct.
 15. The far-right party, Confederation, says Poland is not getting the gratitude it deserves for arming Ukraine and accepting its refugees.

-“We are no longer transferring any weapons to Ukraine because now we will arm ourselves with the most modern weapons,” Morawiecki said in an interview on Polsat, a private television broadcaster.
+“We are no longer transferring any weapons to Ukraine because we are now arming ourselves with the most modern weapons,” Morawiecki said in an interview on Polsat, a private television broadcaster.
+He did not elaborate or explain if and how the two actions were mutually exclusive.

 The prime minister then spoke of a military modernization plan underway, spurred by fears of Russian aggression in the region.

 A government spokesman, Piotr Mueller, appeared to confirm Thursday that Warsaw would not agree to more military aid.
 He said the country was now only providing supplies of ammunition and armaments that had previously been agreed to, noting that “a series of absolutely unacceptable statements and diplomatic gestures appeared on the Ukrainian side.”